-Tolkien and Lewis didn't think that way about life.
-They knew that war brought with it brutality and grief and suffering.
-But even in war you could still find people showing compassion or courage or sacrificing for others.
-Tolkien and Lewis had a vision of life that was shaped by their faith and by their experience of war.
+Tolkien and Lewis didn't think that way about and grief and suffering.
+But even in war you courage or sacrificing for others.
+Tolkien and their faith and by their experience of war.

 Let's have a look at it.